Parliament of Australia: Current parliament

-The current Parliament is the 47th Australian Parliament.
-The most recent federal election was held on 21 May 2022 and the 47th Parliament first sat on 26 July.

-The outcome of the 2022 election saw the Labor Party return to government for the first time in nine years, winning 77 seats in the 151-seat House of Representatives (an increase of 9 seats compared to the 2019 election), a majority government.
-The Liberal/National Coalition, which had been in power since the 2013 election, lost 19 seats compared to the previous election to finish with 58 seats, and went into opposition.
-The crossbench grew to its largest ever size, with 16 members; 4 Greens, 1 Centre Alliance MP, 1 Katter's Australian Party MP, and 12 independents.

-In the Senate, the Labor government retained 26 seats, the Liberal/National Coalition dropped to 32 seats, the Greens increased to 12 seats, the Jacqui Lambie Network had 2 seats, One Nation had 2 seats, the United Australia Party won 1 seat, and independent David Pocock won 1 seat in the Australian Capital Territory.

 Historical compositions

-Senate
+Senate compositions

 The Senate has included representatives from a range of political parties, including several parties that have seldom or never had representation in the House of Representatives, but which have consistently secured a small but significant level of electoral support, as the table shows.

 Results represent the composition of the Senate after the elections.
 The full Senate has been contested on eight occasions; the inaugural election and seven double dissolutions.
 These are underlined and highlighted in puce.

-House of Representatives
+House of Representatives compositions

-A two-party system has existed in the Australian House of Representatives since the two non-Labor parties merged in 1909.
+A two-party system has existed in the Australian House of Representatives since the two non-Labor parties merged in 1909 and continued with the creation of the Coalition in 1922.
 The 1910 election was the first to elect a majority government, with the Australian Labor Party concurrently winning the first Senate majority.
 Prior to 1909 a three-party system existed in the chamber.
-A two-party-preferred vote (2PP) has been calculated since the 1919 change from first-past-the-post to preferential voting and subsequent introduction of the Coalition.
+In 1919, the voting system changed from first-past-the-post to preferential voting.
+The two-party-preferred vote (2PP) has been commonly used since the 1970s to analyse how voting patterns relate to the seats won.
 ALP = Australian Labor Party, L+NP = grouping of Liberal/National/LNP/CLP Coalition parties (and predecessors), Oth = other parties and independents.